ubccpsc/310/README.md

 ## Project

 The project is an integral part of this course. **The project will be difficult and time consuming**.
 Projects will be completed in pairs (everyone *must* have a partner, and you must work with the same parter for the duration of the term).
 Your partner needs to be in the same lab section as you.
+The project will proceed in 5 2-3 week sprints; the requirements for each sprint is detailed in a deliverable document.
 You should expect the project to take ~6 hours / week / person (13 weeks * 2 people * 6 hours = 156 hours).
 It is extremely important you not leave project deliverables until the last moment.
 It is impossible to stress strongly enough how important this is; 36h over three weeks is no problem, but over a weekend is *impossible*.
 These time estimates are based on effective effort, if you are multitasking or just randomly trying to cobble something together without a plan or tests, the project may take much longer.

 The project will rely heavily on self-learning.
 The course content is necessarily broad to provide coverage that will be applicable to *most* software development projects.
 It is important to remember that the project is a *single* software project that will utilize only a subset of the in-class material; the lectures will not serve as a tutorial for the project, it is expected that you will have to use your own creativity to reason about the project requirements, design a solution, and build and validate it yourself.